Ulimo/AI41/README.txt

 		Makefile for compiling and running word predictor.
 		ARPA-files containing N-grams are stored here.
 	src/
-		Java source files
+		Java source files:
-		...
-Explain more in detail?
-	raw/
+			Main.java - Contains the main function where the path to files are described and the command line user interface is defined.
+			ArpaRead.java - Represents an ARPA file reader, able to parse an ARPA formatted file and create a NGram Java object for every N-gram.
+			NGram.java - Represents a single N-gram.
+			NGrams.java - Represents all the N-grams of a given size(?).
+The context recognition is placed here for convenience.
+			NGramHandler.java - ?
+			Grammar.java - Handles checking for various grammar constraints. raw/
 		Raw data, includes case sensitive corpus and lowercase corpus along with the books used to create them.
-Makefile to run KYLM to calculate N-grams and store in ARPA-files. lib/
+Makefile to run KYLM to calculate N-grams and create ARPA-files. lib/
 		Library files, OpenNLP and KYLM jar files. bin/